jacko123456/pp-cod/README.md

-# Call of Duty Black Ops Betting Predictor
+# Call of Duty Betting Predictor

 This project is designed to predict Call of Duty Over/Under kill props.
 The notebook utilizes historical game data and various statistical methods to generate accurate predictions.